For people with a bad back or those who suffer from back pain, the full suspension electric mountain bike is a game-changer!

 I gave up the idea of the city electric bike but decided to continue the experiment by going to test an eMTB at a local dealer.

-And here we go.
-Through the fields and in the woods for an hour during which I had so much fun!
+And here I am, in the fields and in the woods for an hour during which I had so much fun!

 I used to have fun in the woods on my bike when I was a kid, and all these memories came to mind, I just felt so happy on that day!